Why is this important?

 The European Commission provides around €200 million every year to support humanitarian health programmes.
 This amounts to up to 30% of global humanitarian health funding.

 Recent examples of operations include providing direct assistance to containing the spread of the Ebola virus across West Africa, and running a vaccination campaign against polio in Ukraine.
-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) also provides free health care, treatment of severe and moderate malnutrition and access to safe water.
+The European Commission's Civil Protection and Humanitarian Aid department also provides free health care, treatment of severe and moderate malnutrition and access to safe water.

 The Commission's humanitarian health funding is governed by the Consolidated Humanitarian Health Guidelines.
 This policy document helps improve coordination, create synergies and ensure coherence between the departments of the European Commission, EU Member States and other donors providing health assistance.

-The Commission supports the Global Health Cluster – the main international forum for coordinating humanitarian health assistance, led by the World Health Organisation (WHO).
+The Commission supports the Global Health Cluster – the main international forum for coordinating humanitarian health assistance, led by the World Health Organization (WHO).

 To help mobilise medical and public health teams and equipment for sudden emergencies, the Commission together with the countries participating in the EU Civil Protection Mechanism have launched the European Medical Corps.
 Countries can offer their specialised health units in support of populations hit by disasters inside and outside the EU.